Bayram Bektaş

 Bayram Bektaş (born 10 February 1974) is a UEFA Pro Licensed Turkish football manager and former footballer.
 He is best known for his spell at Turkish side Beşiktaş.
 Used to play at midfield, Bektaş was able to adapt to attacking midfield or winger positions during his professional career.
-Bektaş was a part of Beşiktaş. squad winning Süper Lig title in centenary year of the club.
+Bektaş was a part of Beşiktaş squad winning the Süper Lig title in the centenary year of the club.

 Career

-Following his retirement, Bektaş worked at Bucaspor, Eskişehirspor, Elazığspor, Gaziantepspor between 2010 and 2013, appointed as assistant manager.
+Following his retirement, Bektaş worked at Bucaspor, Eskişehirspor, Elazığspor, Gaziantepspor between 2010 and 2013, where he was appointed as assistant manager.
 He served under Bülent Uygun as assistant manager at Eskişehirspor and Gaziantepspor.
-Duo later joined Qatari side Umm Salal SC in 2014.
-Bektaş began his managerial career with TFF First League side Elazığspor in 2015 and he left after few months.
-Bektaş joined Büyükşehir Gaziantepspor the same season and finished the TFF First League in 8th position and he left after in the end of season.
-The following season he return to his first managerial club to Elazığspor in 2016 and finished the season in 10th position.
+The duo later joined Qatari side Umm Salal SC in 2014.
+Bektaş began his managerial career with TFF First League side Elazığspor in 2015 and he left after a few months.
+Bektaş joined Büyükşehir Gaziantepspor the same season and finished the TFF First League in 8th position, and he left at the end of the season.
+The following season, he returned to his first managerial club to Elazığspor in 2016, and finished the season in 10th position.
 In 2017 Bektaş asked to leave the club, then joined another TFF First League team Ümraniyespor.
-Bektaş immediately aided the team in achieving promotion Playoffs but Ümraniyespor lose two games with score 4–3 and 2–1 and failed promotion to Süper Lig.
+Bektaş immediately aided the team in achieving promotion playoffs but Ümraniyespor lost two games with score 4–3 and 2–1 and failed to gain promotion to Süper Lig.
 On 23 May 2017, Bektaş was appointed the Süper Lig side Göztepe for 1+1 years.

 On 19 December 2018, Bektaş was appointed as the manager of MKE Ankaragücü.
-But after less than a month, he parted his ways with the club.
+However, after less than a month, he parted ways with the club.